C H U R C H R E F O R M S E R I E S

 Where many Christian businesses fudge the line is when they portray themselves as ministries.
 A Christian ministry, contrary to a Christian business, provides a service without any exchange of money, and when it receives any donation it is to give to those in need and not to enrich the service providers.
 See Understanding the Duties of Ministry.

 The most notorious of those “businesses as ministries” are churches and media ministries whose “leaders” use money drives and peddle books, CDs, DVDs, Blu-Rays, and paraphernalia of all sorts, in order to enrich themselves through exorbitant salaries and perks, while many in the flock can’t even pay the electric bill.

-c) Other actual ministries and secular charities.
+c) Other actual ministries, secular charities, and non-profit organizations.